Principal Investigators

 Director, Comprehensive Fertility and Sexual Health Program

-Center for Cancer and Blood Disorders, Connecticut Children’s
+Center for Cancer and Blood Disorders, Connecticut Children’s Medical Center, Hartford, CT

-Assistant Professor of Pediatrics,
+Associate Professor of Pediatrics

-University of Connecticut School of Medicine
+University of Connecticut School of Medicine, Hartford, CT

-Frank H. Netter MD School of Medicine at Quinnipiac University
+Frank H. Netter MD School of Medicine at Quinnipiac University, Hamden, CT

-MD, University of Vermont College of Medicine
+University of Vermont College of Medicine, Burlington, VT

-Dr. Frederick (she/her) is a pediatric hematologist/oncologist at the Center for Cancer & Blood Disorders at Connecticut Children’s where she is also the director of the Comprehensive Fertility and Sexual Health Program.
+Dr. Frederick (she/her) is a pediatric hematologist/oncologist at the Center for Cancer & Blood Disorders at Connecticut Children’s Medical Center, where she is also the director of the Comprehensive Fertility and Sexual Health Program.
 She is an assistant professor at the University of Connecticut School of Medicine and the Frank H. Netter MD School of Medicine at Quinnipiac University.
 Her clinical work focuses on the care of adolescent and young adult (AYA) patients with cancer.
-She is a founding member of the Sexual Health Task Force within the Adolescent and Young Adult Discipline Committee of the Children’s Oncology Group, of which she currently serves as chair.
+She is also a founding member of the Sexual Health Task Force within the Adolescent and Young Adult Discipline Committee of the Children’s Oncology Group, of which she currently serves as chair.
+Her research interests focus on improving communication between oncology clinicians and AYA oncology patients on sexual and reproductive health issues during and after cancer therapy.

 Leena Nahata, MD

-Associate Professor of Clinical Pediatrics
+Professor of Clinical Pediatrics

 The Ohio State University College of Medicine, Columbus, OH